11 Best Heart Rate Monitor Watches in 2026: Tested for Accuracy, Real-World Performance and Daily Use

 I wore the Pixel Watch 4 for interval runs, kettlebell circuits, and two long site walks, then compared its numbers against those from a chest strap and a Garmin reference.

 What I noticed first: the heart-rate trace is steady, even when cadence spikes or my grip tightens during sets.
-Independent testing backs that up—reviewers found HR typically within about ~1 bpm of strap/arm sensors and GPS tracks that nearly match high-end sports watches.
+Independent testing backs that up—reviewers found HR typically within ~1 bpm of strap/arm sensors and GPS tracks that nearly match those of high-end sports watches.

 For a small Android smartwatch, that’s impressive.